hack4impact-uiuc/kiva-portfolio-tool/backend/README.md

 pg_url = postgresql://testusr:password@127.0.0.1:5432/testdb
 ```

 For production, you should do something similar with the flask `SECRET_KEY`.
+Environment variables can also be used, but may require editing the .env file in the directory at the same level as `manage.py` as well as the `config.py` and `core.py` files.

 #### Deployment